Henriquemcc/Infraestrutura/README.EN.md

 This project contains the files used to generate my self-hosted application infrastructure, with the aim of learning more about Docker, infrastructure as code and computer networks.

-In this project I run different open source applications, provided by the community in the form of Docker container.
+In this project I run different open source applications, provided by the community in the form of Docker containers.

 ## Self-Hosted Applications